 Convolutional layers, pooling layers, and fully-connected (FC) layers are the three types of layers that make up the CNN.
 A CNN architecture will be constructed when these layers are layered.
 Here is a detailed explanation of these three layers.

-Convolution layer: The convolutional layer is the most important component of a CNN since it is where most of the processing takes place.
-It requires input data, a filter, and a feature map, among other things.
+Convolution layer: The convolutional layer is the most essential component of the CNN as this is where most processing takes place.
+It needs input data, a filter, and a feature map, among other things.

 Let’s pretend the input is a color picture, which is made up of a 3D matrix of pixels.
 This implies the input will have three dimensions: height, width, and depth, which match the RGB color space of a picture.
 Here we try to decompose RGB to a multidimensional layer and apply a filter to each layer.

-A feature detector, also known as a kernel or a filter, will traverse over the image’s receptive fields, checking for the presence of the feature.
-A strider is used to stride to each matrix in the image.
-We try to understand these images using a convolution strider.
+A feature detector, commonly known as kernel or filter, traverses over the image’s receptive fields, checking for the presence of each feature

 Pooling Layer: Pooling layers is a dimension reduction technique that reduces the number of input parameters.
 The pooling process sweeps a filter across the input just like the convolutional layer.
 However, this filter does not contain any weights, unlike the convolution layer.